-Fever is an elevation in normal body temperature.
+- DEFINITION Fever is an elevation in normal body temperature.
 It is a defense mechanism indicating physiological changes in the body in response to a pathologic process.
-Fever is traditionally defined as body temperature greater than 38°Celsius (100.4°F) rectally, 37.8°Celsius (100°F) orally, or 37.2°Celsius (98.9°F) axillary.

-Varied.
+Normal body temperature varies with time of day, activity level, age and general health.
+Infants tend to have higher temperatures than older children.
+In general, a person's temperature is highest during late afternoon early evening and lowest between midnight and early morning.
+The average normal body temperature is 98.6 degrees F (37 degrees Celsius).
+Most pediatricians consider a rectal temperature above 100.4 degrees F (38 degrees Celsius) or an oral temperature above 99 degrees F (37.2 Celsius) as a fever. - ETIOLOGY Varied.
 Most fevers in children are seen in conjunction with an acute, infectious process.
-Fever control is of secondary importance to identification and control of its underlying cause.

-- 1. May have history of exposure to other ill children or adults. - 2.
+Fever control is of secondary importance to identification and control of its underlying cause. - SUBJECTIVE 1.
+May have history of exposure to other ill children or adults. - 2.
 May be lethargic and irritable. - 3.
 May have symptoms of illness, such as rhinorrhea, cough, tachypnea, ear pain, dysuria, pain, chills, rash, urinary frequency and sudden enuresis. - 4.
 Fever pattern may be continuous, remittent, intermittent or recurrent. - 5.
 May have history of recent immunization.
 However, caution is advised when attributing fever to an immunization.
 Immunized infants can also harbor an infectious process. - 6.
 May have decreased activity level and appetite. - 7.
 May complain of pain or discomfort.